Skip to main content

 Why is it important to recognize the first signs of flu?

-Another important, and perhaps most vital, step to flu care is taking preventative measures like getting the flu vaccine every year.
-According to the CDC, the flu vaccine is shown to reduce flu related illnesses and the risk of serious flu complications that can result in hospitalization or even death.8 You can get a flu vaccine through your healthcare provider and many insurance policies assist in covering costs for the vaccine.
-Ask your doctor what the best type of flu vaccine is for you and your family members young and old.
+Another important step to flu care is taking preventative measures like getting the flu vaccine every year.1 You can get a flu vaccine through your healthcare provider and many insurance policies assist in covering costs for the vaccine.
+Even if you don’t have insurance, many providers such as local health centers and state health departments can offer free flu shots for those who qualify.
+Ask your doctor what the best type of flu vaccine is for you and your family members.1 See where you can get a free flu shot here.

 Now that you know the first signs of flu, you can keep an eye out for any sudden symptoms.
 Explore the Theraflu Power Living center to learn more and rely on Theraflu products to help relieve your worst cold and flu symptoms.